Mubassim-Khan/TextTools-React-JS/README.md

 Text tools react application allows users to input text into a text field box which allows you to process yor text into various different forms & much more, by providing you plenty of options.

-Some of the froms, in which you can convert your text are:
+Some of the forms, in which you can convert your text are:

 ## - Lowercase
 ## - Uppercase